top of page

 21. SAFETY & DEFENCE, everyone has the right, at all times, to safety, and to use reasonable measures to defend themselves, others, and property.

-Our supreme law is goes to the heart of the most basic principles of morality and functional society, it is therefore deliberately designed to be the most general statements of morality possible.
-Understanding this will require a complete re-education of all people, so that we can all understand and commit to, a set of simple moral values that we can all live by.
-Achieving this will bring about a wholesale change in the consciousness of all people, it would represent the ultimate achievement of a fully civilised society in which everyone is completely liberated, respected, and protected at all times.
-Our supreme law, when fully understood would simply, and immediately, establish in any circumstance of life, what is and what is not lawful behaviour, thus meeting our aims.
+Our supreme law encapsulates the most basic principles of morality and functional society, it is therefore deliberately designed to be the most general statements of morality possible.
+Understanding this will require a complete re-education of all people, so that we can all understand and commit to, a simple set of moral values that we can all live by.
+Achieving this will bring about a wholesale change in the consciousness of all people, it would represent the ultimate achievement of a fully civilised society in which everyone is completely liberated, respected, supported, and protected at all times.
+Our supreme law, when fully understood would simply, and immediately establish in almost any circumstance of life, what is and what is not lawful behaviour, thus meeting our aims.

 We wish also to be clear that our system of supreme law would be far stricter than the system we currently have, and many behaviours which are at the moment not considered a crime, would become serious crimes in our system.
 For example if anyone is rude in any circumstance, such as online trolling, in public, at home, or in the media, they would immediately be convicting a crime, and be prosecuted for it.
-We say serious, because we believe all humans should be fully respected at all times, any form of disrespect of any human is a serious issue, that will always lead to greater problems, and ultimately violence and all forms of crime.
-Society can only be civilised, and fully functional, if it passionately believes in, and has the full authority, to ensure that everyone is treated with the utmost kindness and respect at all times.
+We say serious, because we believe all humans should be fully respected at all times.
+Any form of disrespect of any human is a serious issue, that will always lead to increasing problems, greater forms of crime and ultimately discrimination and violence.
+Society can only be civilised, and fully functional, if it passionately believes in, and has the full lawful authority, to ensure that everyone is treated with the utmost kindness and respect at all times.

-Another common example of the need for much stricter moral laws is with time keeping.
+As an example of the need for stricter moral laws consider a common life situation such as time keeping.
 We do not wish to criticise people, however we do wish to point out the truth.
-Many people are brought up to believe that being a few minutes late for work here and there is not an important issue.
-If someone has a midmorning break, and a lunch break, as part of their work contract, and they begin all periods of work just 2 minutes late, and they finish all periods of work 2 minutes early this may not seem much.
-However this amounts to 12 minutes a day, and if they are self employed tradesman for example, labour will generally cost at least £25/hour.
-At this rate 12 minutes equates to £5 a day which is £25 per week, £100 a month, and £1,300 per year.
-If the tradesman does not allow for this in their bills, and claims for a full days work, then they are simply not being honest, and are unwittingly using it to commit £1,300 of theft every year from their employers.
-This is the simple truth, this is the power of supreme law, and all of this will be taught throughout schooling, so that all adults will be fully empowered with the full knowledge and understanding of all the implications of their choices and behaviour.
+Some people may currently believe that being a few minutes late in their time keeping is not an important issue, but what is the truth of this?
+If someone has a midmorning break, and a lunch break, as part of their work contract, and they begin all periods of work just 2 minutes late, and they finish all periods of work 2 minutes early this may not seem much, but it amounts to 12 minutes a day.
+If they are self employed and charge £25/hour, 12 minutes equates to £5 a day which is £25 per week, £100 a month, and £1,300 per year.
+If they do not allow for this in their bills, and invoice for a full days work, then although they may have no intention of being dishonest, the fact is that they are, and are unwittingly committing £1,300 of theft every year from their employer.
+This is the simple truth, and this is just one example of how the important principles and detail of supreme law will be taught throughout schooling so that people have a full understanding of their behaviour, choices, and how exactly they relate to the law.
+In this way all adults will be empowered with the full knowledge and understanding of the law, and why it is in everyone's interest to follow it, so that everyone is fully motivated and committed to following all of the law all of the time.

-There is no supreme law that explicitly says theft is illegal, but this is dealt with in law 18 as theft would be against the property owners wishes, and therefore is illegal.
+There is no supreme law that explicitly states theft is illegal, but this is dealt with in law 18 as theft would be against the property owners wishes, and is therefore illegal.

 Our supreme law says nothing on freedom of sexual orientation and expression, but again law 11 deals with this (along with the understanding that it is amongst consenting adults).
 So any form of sexual expression is legal so long as it does not impose upon an adult something that is against their will.

-We are not suggesting that supreme law is all the law that there is, as stated above all current law would be scrapped, and replaced by a much simpler system of statutes, that can be easily understood (and remembered where appropriate) by the people of Britain.
-These statutes would sit under supreme law, they would always relate directly to supreme law, and simply clarify its application in all the relevant areas of life that need regulating.
+Supreme law will not be all the law that there is, as stated above all current law would be phased out and replaced by a much simpler system of statutes, that can be easily understood (and remembered where appropriate) by the people of Britain.
+These statutes would sit under supreme law, they would always be directly guided by supreme law, and simply clarify its application in all the relevant areas of life that need regulating with law, such as personal behaviour, business and consumer law, health and safety, etc.

 There are other fundamental problems in our system of law and it's enforcement which are not resolved by our Supreme Law Policy.
 One such example is the fact that our criminal justice system is not self funded, it is paid for by innocent tax payers, and this results in a continual and inevitable lack of funding, meaning many crimes (particularly nearly all small ones) are not investigated and prosecuted.
 Another example is the civil justice system favouring the wealthy, and making it almost impossible for people of average means to represent themselves fairly in court.
 These issue and all others are resolved in our Law & its Practice Policy, our Criminal Justice Policy, and our Prison & Rehabilitation PolicyThese policies work together to provide a fully functional, self funding, fair, and efficient, justice system, and a prison system that is also self funded, fully protects the public, and fully rehabilitates prisoners.